Your New Portfolio Management Practice

 • Strategic Objectives: Specific, measurable goals that align with the strategic plan.

 These objectives feed directly into portfolio management by guiding which projects and programs are prioritized and how resources are allocated.
-E.g. Strategy docs are passed to the Portfolio management practice and business docs are created for potential aligned projects, programs, etc.
+E.g. Strategy docs are passed to the portfolio management practice and business docs are created for potential aligned projects, programs, etc.

-In line with organizational governance, portfolio governance will need to be set up.
-Again, governance is the means by which [something] is directed and controlled.
 It’s great to have rules of the road, etc., but we also need to see a governing body — actual people.
 Thus we see:

-• Org level – governing body is typically the Board of Directors + Audit Committee + shareholder.
+• Org level – governing body is typically the Board of Directors + Audit Committee + shareholders.
 The governing body is accountable at the highest level for the performance and compliance of the organization.

 • Portfolio Level – governing body can take on many forms, but again, it is a group of people, e.g. a Portfolio Governance Board.